You’ve read the articles and watched the videos, and know that having an electric pressure cooker is a great way to save time in the kitchen.

 For instance, if you prefer to make yogurt in smaller, reusable “to go” containers, think about what size you want to use.

-Consider how many less of them will fit easily into a 6 quart, compared to an 8 quart.
+Consider how many fewer of them will fit easily into a 6-quart, compared to an 8-quart.

 Other things you might cook this way include custards and homemade jam.
-You can even use your instapot like an oven to make muffins or cakes.
+You can even use your Instant Pot like an oven to make muffins or cakes.

 The slow cook and yogurt settings can be used to help you infuse herbal oils, make your own lotions, salves, and much more.